Bomb rips through Nairobi minibus, killing six

 "It's unfortunate that now people we're hosting are actually turning against us," he said.
 Police fired in the air to disperse the crowd.

-In September Kenyan police said they seized more than 150 detonators in Nairobi.
+In September Kenyan police said they seized more than 150 detonators in Nairobi [ID:nL6E8K7MEV].

 In July, masked assailants launched simultaneous gun and grenade attacks on two churches in Garissa, killing at least 17 people.